jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-22.md

 often based on nothing but tacit acceptance of his leadership.
 Comparatively speaking however these are details which may, I think, be neglected in a sketch like this.
-5 As in the economic field, some restrictions are implicit in the legal and moral principles of the community.
+5 As in the economic field, some restrictions are implicit in the legal and moral principles of the community. -->

-individual freedom than another political method would permit in similar circumstances.
+The democratic method does not necessarily guarantee a greater amount of individual freedom than another political method would permit in similar circumstances.

 It may well be the other way round.
 But there is still a relation between the two.
 If, on principle at least, everyone is free to compete for political leadership 6 by presenting himself to the electorate, this will in most cases though not in all mean a considerable amount of freedom of